KushalVadhar/KushalVadhar/README.md

 ---

-## ⚡ Fun Fact
+## ⚡ Fun Developer Fact

-👾 I treat development like a strategy game — experiment, iterate, upgrade, and evolve.
-I don't just write code — I **build experiences.**

-> ✨ _"Code like it’s a game — build like it’s an adventure."_
+👾 I see every bug as a boss battle.
+🧠 Every refactor is a power-up.
+🚀 Every release is a new season.

+> 💜 _“Stay consistent.
+Stay curious.
+Stay leveling up.”_